edwin-finance/docs/getting-started/tokenomics.md

 #### DeFAI Agent Developers (2%):

-* Must have built an agent that uses Edwin's SDK
+* Must have built an agent that uses edwin's SDK
 * The agent should demonstrate real DeFi strategies (not just test transactions)
 * Extra points for:
   * Having a consistent transaction history